Review of the Spalding Method…

 Just the process of copying all of the spelling lists into your own notebook, marking the phonograms, and copying the charts into it will teach you pretty much everything you will need to relay to your student.
 This is how I learned to use it myself.

 Some suggestions for using this program from the beginning:

 Get an age/skill appropriate composition notebook for your student.

 This means wider lines with the dotted center line.
 Mrs. Sanseri’s company, Back Home Industries, sells some, although I’ve not purchased them from there so I don’t know what they are like.
 I used to buy some by Roaring Springs, which they sold at my local Staples office supply store.
 Staples no longer carries these, but I was able to locate Roaring Springs Composition Notebooks at Amazon.com.

 The Riggs Institute also carries some very nice ones for under $2.50 each.
 They also sell notebook paper with the dotted center lines though!
 One ream of that is about $12 if I remember correctly and when I did buy a ream (8 years ago) it literally lasted us until my big kids no longer needed the dotted lines.
 They used it for everything.

 Don’t insist on your young one to do 20 spelling words a week.

 I started out my kindergartners with 5 words, until they were able to write more and attend longer.
 Then bump up to 10 words.
 The WISE Guide has the lists neatly divided into twenty words each, and those are divided again into tens.

-D and I (in kindergarten) did ten words at a time, and I dictated a sentence to him afterward for him to write.
+D1 and I (in kindergarten, and with then-undiagnosed Autism Spectrum Disorder) did ten words at a time, and I dictated a sentence to him afterward for him to write.
 I also would have him make up his own sentence, including some of his current or past spelling words to make it relevant.